Is FSMN accepting applications for the 2024-2025 school year?

 Open houses include a school tour by current students, a chance to visit classrooms and chat with teachers and staff as well as information about the unique nature of our program.
 This is a child friendly event, so feel free to bring the whole family.
 To get on our admissions mailing list and receive information about these events, contact Shane at 651-621-8937 or by email.

 School Day Tours: School day visits include a tour, classroom observations, and a chance to meet school staff.
-We host tours on select Monday and Thursday mornings, October through April from 9a.m.-11a.m. (adults only).
-Please contact us for an appointment at 651-621-8937 or email.
+We host tours on many weekday mornings, October through April from 9a.m.-11a.m. (adults only).
+Please explore our Visit page to learn more about scheduling a tour.

 Summer tours may be arranged for families applying to fall openings or for prospective families visiting from out of town.

-Applicant Visits: If we determine there could be a mutual fit between FSMN and your child, we will invite your child to an applicant visit or “shadow day” during the school day.
+Applicant Visits: After an application have been received, along with records and teacher feedback, we will invite your child to an applicant visit or “shadow day” during the school day.
 During the visit, prospective students will see what FSMN is like and interact with staff and peers.
 We administer academic assessments and get to know your child.

 All kindergarten applicants visit in small groups of other applicants for two hours during the school day.